What the very first thing every expat must handle when they move abroad?

 A Couple of Cons, But a Good House Match

 Although I really do love our outdoor space, I realize we spend far less time at home than we did when living in the states.
 That’s due to many factors, but mostly because of living in a big city, traveling more frequently and basically just having lots more to do (without a car!)
 I think living in the tiny apartment/flat at first made me a little nuts so I thought a terrace would be top priority.
-It’s not as much anymore, but we’ve made the space really cosy and all our own here in London.
+It’s not as much anymore, but we’ve found home design ideas at Archute and made the space really cosy and all our own.

 Maybe this will change now that the sun is shining again and I’m determined this season to really utilize our space outside.
 In the end, I have a wonderful relationship with our living space; I am so grateful and happy for it’s perfect location, decent amenities and quirky personality to boot.